Meet the Team

 Trainee Psychotherapeutic Counsellor

-Hi!
 I’m Susie and am training to be a psychotherapeutic counsellor for children and young people.
 I am a musician first and foremost and qualified as a Music Therapist many years ago.

 I had a career break to focus on having my wonderful family!
 I spent time during Covid working with Families and realised that I needed more training which led me to the Village Orchard for a placement.